edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 ###Installing usearch61
 Download the [install file](../QIIME_files/usearch6.1.544_i86linux32) to your desktop.
-Use scp to transfer the file to your EC2 instance.
+Use scp to transfer the file to your EC2 instance, then execute these commands:
 ```
 sudo cp usearch6.1.544_i86linux32 /usr/local/bin/usearch61
 sudo chmod 755 /usr/local/bin/usearch61